STEP TWO OF THE DISABILITY REVIEW PROCESS

 WHAT IS THE SECOND STEP OF THE DISABILITY REVIEW PROCESS?

-The SSA uses a five step review process to decide if you qualify for SSD benefits.
-Therefore, before you file an application for Social Security benefits, it is important to understand each step of the review process.
+Step two is arguably the most important step of the five step review process that the SSA uses to decide if you qualify for SSD benefits.
+Step two requires your medical conditions to be severe.
+You need to understand how to prove step two or you will not win benefits.
+Therefore, before you file an application for Social Security benefits, take the time to review step two and understand each step of SSA’s review process.

 Specifically, step two is important because it is a threshold step.
 If you aren’t able to get past step two, then you have not met the threshold requirement of having a severe medical condition.
 As such, understanding step two of the review process will help you win your benefits.